robotrapta/garden-watcher/README.md

 python app.py
 ```

+You might want to edit the motion detection parameters to make it more or less sensitive.

 ## Hardware

 I used a Raspberry Pi 4 with a camera module.
-You can use any camera that
-works with the [framegrab](https://github.com/groundlight/framegrab) library.
+It will work anywhere you have the right python

-For easy set-up, you can use Groundlight's [pre-built Raspberry Pi images](https://github.com/groundlight/groundlight-pi-gen).
+and libraries installed.
+I used Groundlight's [pre-built Raspberry Pi image](https://github.com/groundlight/groundlight-pi-gen).